openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-tensorflow.rst

 Deploying quantized model
 #########################

+The model can be converted into the OpenVINO Intermediate Representation (IR) if needed, compiled and run with OpenVINO.
-The quantized model can be deployed with OpenVINO in the same way as the baseline model.
-No extra steps or options are required in this case.
+No extra steps or options are required.

+.. tab:: TensorFlow

+   .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_tensorflow.py
+      :language: python
+      :fragment:  [inference]

 For more details, see the corresponding :doc:`documentation <../../running-inference>`.

 Examples
 ####################